 What limits apply to the taxpayer’s statute of limitations?

-If you wish to claim a refund, you must do so within three years from the filing date, or two years from the date you actually paid the tax — whichever is later.
+If you wish to claim a refund, you must do so within three years from the filing date or two years from the date you actually paid the tax — whichever is later.

 If your employer withholds too much tax from your paycheck, the date of your last paycheck for the year also represents the last date you overpaid on your taxes.
 Assuming you file your tax return on time, you must claim your refund within three years of your filing date.
-But if for some reason you don’t file your tax return, you must collect on your refund within two years of the date you last overpaid.
+But if for some reason, you don’t file your tax return, you must collect your refund within two years of the date you last overpaid.
 By the time you realize you actually have a refund coming, you’ve lost over a full year to collect.

 What is an extension?

 Both the IRS and the taxpayer can request to extend the statute of limitations.
 When taxpayers file for an extension, they’re requesting more time to file their return.
 Typically, the IRS grants an additional six months from the original filing date.
 For example, the normal filing deadline is April 15, but if a taxpayer files for an extension, they are often given a new deadline of October 15.

-But sometimes the IRS needs more time, too.
+But sometimes, the IRS needs more time, too.
 If you are being audited, the IRS may ask you to sign a form that extends their statute of limitations, giving them more time to investigate your case.
 In most cases, it’s in your best interest to agree to the extension.
 Turning down the request could invite additional scrutiny.
 If they do request an extension, this may also be a good time to seek the advice of a tax professional who can review your specific circumstances.

 Does amending my return affect the statute of limitations?